conda-forge/pytorch-cpu-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pytorch, pytorch-gpu` can be installed with:
+Once the `conda-forge` channel has been enabled, `pytorch, pytorch-cpu, pytorch-gpu` can be installed with:

 ```
-conda install pytorch pytorch-gpu
+conda install pytorch pytorch-cpu pytorch-gpu
 ```

 It is possible to list all of the versions of `pytorch` available on your platform with: